 13 Things to See in San Francisco, California

 Spring, here in California the weather is fabulous.
 It really is the perfect time to hit the road with your kiddos.
 I would love to spend some time with my family time in San Francisco.
-There are so many things for little ones to do I am dying to take them there.
+There are so many things to do in California for little ones - I am dying to take them there.

 First, let’s talk packing.
 I have two little angels and one is still in diapers.
 I like to pack one diaper a day and buy a small pack when I get to my destination.
 This way I don’t take up valuable space in my suitcase with diapers.
 Also, I pack the kids in one suitcase together.
 I plan their outfits for each day and pack each one individually with underwear or a diaper and socks in gallon sized ziplock bags.
 When I seal each bag, I make sure there is no air in the bag.
 This way the bag is very thin, saving space in your suitcase, And it’s super easy to pull out when you’re on your vacation.
 I fill a few gallon ziplock bags with the extras needed, like “L's sweathsirts” or “B's nightclothes”.
 I also back a large black garbage bag.
 I toss all dirty clothes into the black bag and I put all used ziplock bags inside one ziplock bag as I go so that they can be reused.
 It does take time in advance to plan each kid’s daily outfit, but it’s worth it for smoother mornings when you reach your destination.